Home

 goto

-Detail The default case does not use the "case" keyword.
-It is the case that is matched when no other cases do.
+Important The default case does not use the "case" keyword.
+It is the case that is matched when no other cases are matched.

 using System; class Program { static string TestCase(string value) { const string _special = "constant"; // Begin the switch. switch (value) { case "100": case "1000": case "10000": { // You can use the parentheses in a case body. return "Multiple of ten"; } case "500": case "5000": case "50000": // You can omit the parentheses and stack the cases. return "Multiple of fifty"; case _special: // You can use a constant identifier in the case. return "*"; default: // You can use the default case. return "Invalid"; } } static void Main() { // Test the method.
 Console.WriteLine(TestCase("100")); Console.WriteLine(TestCase("1000")); Console.WriteLine(TestCase("5000")); Console.WriteLine(TestCase("constant")); Console.WriteLine(TestCase(null)); } }